plucena3/coti-erc20-typescript/README.md

 ### Deploy the Contract

-1. After Cursor.AI generates the deployment script, go to the coti-contracts directory of your project.
+1. After Copilot  generates the deployment script, go to the coti-contracts directory of your project.

 2. Create a new file named .env.